 All of this happens super fast because we don’t want to risk having precious steam go away:

 Water gone *check*, taste test *check*.
-In this case, the rice was firm but it still had a little bite, feeling a liiiiiiiitle bit underdone.
-Lid back on, turn off the heat and just let the rice pot sit covered for at least another ~10 mins.
+In the case of the photo below, the rice was firm but still had a little bite, feeling a liiiiiiiitle bit underdone.
+So, lid back on, turn off the heat and just let the rice pot sit covered for at least another ~10 mins.

 Please note: In this step, if the rice is still too underdone, add a couple of tablespoons of water, cover and repeat the process.